A type definition starts with a descriptive type name

 Long File Names

-If desired, XFile can abbreviate long file names (full name will still be displayed in the status field).
+XFile can abbreviate long file names for tighter column spacing.
 This feature is disabled by default and can be controlled with the XFile*fileList.shortenLabels resource by specifying the maximum number of characters to be displayed (the minimum is 12).
+Full file name will still be displayed in the status bar.

 Back to XFile Homepage About